 The Company continues to enhance its fleet to meet customer demand for diverse drilling capabilities, including those required for deep water and harsh environment operations.
-The conversion of the Ocean Confidence from an accommodation vessel to a semisubmersible drilling unit capable of operating in harsh environments and ultra-deep water is in progress.
+The Company has begun the conversion of the Ocean Confidence (formerly named Polyconfidence) from an accommodation vessel to a semisubmersible drilling unit capable of operating in harsh environments and ultra-deep waters.
+See " - Capital Resources."
 The upgrade is anticipated to be completed in late 1999, when the rig will begin a five-year commitment in the Gulf of Mexico.
-See " - Capital Resources."
-Increased rig construction and enhancement programs are also ongoing by the Company's competitors.
-Because the new construction of drilling units to date has been largely in conjunction with term contracts, the Company does not believe the resulting increase in supply will have a material adverse effect on the average operating dayrates and the overall utilization level of the Company's existing rigs in the short term.